 December 9, 1985: The day Stefan Edberg claimed his first Grand Slam title

-On this day, December 9, 1985, 19-year-old and future world No 1, Stefan Edberg, claimed his first Grand Slam title, defeating fellow Swede Mats Wilander in the Australian Open final (6-4, 6-3, 6-3).
-Edberg’s victory confirmed the change on the Tour in 1985, as he was the second newcomer claiming a major title after Boris Becker had triumphed at Wimbledon.
-The two Swedish players flew back home together as they had to prepare for the Davis Cup final against West Germany.
+On this day, December 9 in 1985, 19-year-old and future world No 1 Stefan Edberg claimed his first Grand Slam title, defeating fellow Swede Mats Wilander in the Australian Open final (6-4, 6-3, 6-3).
+Edberg’s victory confirmed the change of the guard on the tour in 1985, as he was the second newcomer to win a major title after Boris Becker had triumphed at Wimbledon in July.
+Aftet the final, the two Swedish players flew back home together as they had to prepare for the Davis Cup final against West Germany.

-The 1985 Australian Open final was the fifth encounter between Stefan Edberg and Mats Wilander.
-So far, Wilander had prevailed four out five times, but Edberg had recently changed his status.
-Having saved two match points in the fourth round against Wally Masur (6-7, 2-6, 7-6, 6-4, 6-2) before defeating world No 1, Ivan Lendl, in the semi-finals (6-7, 7-5, 6-1, 4-6, 9-7), he had proven that he was “made of the right stuff”, to quote his coach, Tony Pickard.
-Yet, after having played two match in five sets, there was a chance that he could lack stamina against his consistent countryman, who had already claimed no less than four major crowns, including the 1983 and 1984 Australian Open.
+The 1985 Australian Open final was the fifth encounter between compatriots Edberg and Wilander.
+So far, Wilander had prevailed four out of the five times but Edberg was on the rise.
+Having saved two match points in the fourth round against Wally Masur (6-7, 2-6, 7-6, 6-4, 6-2) before defeating world No 1 Ivan Lendl in the semi-finals (6-7, 7-5, 6-1, 4-6, 9-7), he had proven that he was “made of the right stuff”, to quote his coach, Tony Pickard.
+Yet, after having played two five-set matches, there was a chance that he could lack stamina against his consistent countryman, who had already won four Grand Slam titles, including the 1983 and 1984 Australian Open.

 ”This has been one of my greatest tournaments ever,” Edberg said after his victory, according to The New York Times. ”I’ve never been so happy in my life.”